Programme Senior Officer (Governance)

 - a great city to live in.

 The Public Health Division is engaged in a dynamic and diverse range of innovative work at a local, regional, national and international level.
-The Governance Team form part of the Knowledge, Evidence and Governance (KEG) Team within the Birmingham City Council Public Health Division.
-The Governance team ensure that the Public Health Division meets all data governance legal requirements and supports the strategic and operational development of statutory functions of the Council, for example, the Health and Wellbeing Board and it’s five Sub Forums.
+The Governance team ensure that the Public Health Division meets all data governance legal requirements and supports the strategic and operational development of statutory functions of the Council, for example, the Health and Wellbeing Board and it’s five Sub Forums and the completion of the Director of Public Health’s Annual Report.

-The position is on a full-time permanent basis, previous applicants need not apply.
+The position is a permanent role on a full-time basis.

 • This vacancy is exempt from the Rehabilitation of Offenders Act